Playwright, Novelist & Poet

 Deborah Levy is the author of seven novels: Beautiful Mutants (1986); Swallowing Geography (1993); The Unloved (1994); Billy & Girl (1996); Swimming Home (2011); Hot Milk (2016) and the forthcoming The Man Who Saw Everything (2019).
 Swimming Home was shortlisted for the Man Booker Prize 2012; Hot Milk was shortlisted for the Man Booker Prize 2016 and the Goldsmiths Prize 2016.
 Deborah is also the author of an acclaimed collection of short stories, Black Vodka (2013), and two ‘living autobiographies’, Things I Don’t Want to Know and The Cost of Living.
 She has written for the Royal Shakespeare Company and is a Fellow of the Royal Society of Literature.

 James Joyce, the ultimate modernist, made Ireland’s most famous literary character, Leopold Bloom, Jewish, thus making Ireland’s most famous novel, if not a Jewish novel, one with at the very least a distinctly Dublin Jewish flavour.
 Is there such a thing as the Jewish novel?
 The Jewish diaspora have carved out a unique identity for […]

+This event has changed venue from St. Patrick’s Church to The Heritage Centre.
 We all love a great story, not just for the joy it brings, but from the memories it leaves behind and the emotions it triggers in all of us.
 But what makes a story great?
 What makes someone a good storyteller?
-Storytelling is something we all do naturally, starting at a young age, but there’s […]
+Storytelling […]

 “I have come to think of all the metal in my body as artificial stars, glistening beneath the skin, a constellation of old and new metal.
 A map, a tracing of connections and a guide to looking at things from different angles.”
 In these powerful and daring essays Sinéad Gleeson delves into a range of […]